MicrosoftDocs/office-developer-client-docs/docs/excel-xll/how-to-access-dlls-in-excel.md

 Note that the Variant **ulVal** value given is equivalent to the **CVerr** argument value plus x800A0000 hexadecimal.

-## Calling DLL Functions Directly from the Worksheet
+## Calling DLL functions directly from the worksheet

 You cannot access Win32 DLL functions from the worksheet without, for example, using VBA or XLM as interfaces, or without letting Excel know about the function, its arguments, and its return type in advance.
 The process of doing this is called registration.